 Interdisciplinary links: The interdisciplinary potential of astroparticle physics infrastructures for geosciences, environmental studies, biodiversity and industrial applications was documented within ASPERA, and has been promoted through three workshops.
 This centre will be responsible for continuing the contacts, bringing these very diverse communities closer, identifying cultural barriers (e.g. ways of publication and access), and for helping to organise access for non-astroparticle physics scientists or industry to astroparticle physics research infrastructure services.
 The centre organises expert meetings on specific areas of synergy and proposal submission to relevant European programmes.

 Deutsches Elektronen-Synchrotron (DESY)

-The functional centre in Germany is in charge of the overall management, international contact, computing, and industrial relations.
+The functional centre in Hamburg is in charge of the overall management, international contact, computing, and industrial relations.

 Contact point: This centre serves as a contact point for APPEC’s international relations and organises efforts for extension of the network to other institutions in the European Union or associated countries.

 Computing model: The treatment of large amounts of experimental data requires European coordination, as has been demonstrated by CERN and by the virtual observatories.
 A common policy has to be defined concerning future technology possibilities and data management models (e.g. Grid and Cloud).
 Coordination of research and development in this area with industry involvement is therefore essential.
 Within the ASPERA-2 project a series of workshops (Lyon, Barcelona, Hannover) on the computing model for astroparticle physics have been organised as a result of which a white paper has been prepared that serves as a guide for this centre.